-Niche marketing is a hype these days, but actually, it’s nothing new.
+Niche marketing is the hype these days, but actually, it’s nothing new.
 It’s been around for years, only we didn’t call it niche marketing.
 In the early online days, the credo was “do what you love and the money will follow”.
-That has evaluated into more sophisticated strategies, where you first explore IF there’s a market and whether that market you’re about to enter is profitable.
+That has been evaluated into more sophisticated strategies, where you first explore IF there’s a market and whether that market you’re about to enter is profitable.

 Determining a market niche is one of the most important decisions you will make.
 If you choose well, chances are great that you can make good money.
 If you choose poorly, then you will likely struggle.
 While you can take more time if you like to, most people find a market niche they can explore in as little as one day.
 And very often, people identify several while going through this process.

 Let’s define a niche first, so we both know what we’re talking about: A niche is just a tiny, (highly) specialized marketplace.
 A marketplace means that there are demand and supply.

 Many people ask me why niche marketing is so important.
 Well, there are several reasons: